xdspacelab/openvslam/docs/installation.rst

 * `GLEW <http://glew.sourceforge.net/>`_ : Required by Pangolin.

-Requirements for SocketPublisher
+Requirements for SocketViewer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | We provided an WebGL-based simple viewer running on web browsers.
 | The SLAM systems publish the map and the frame to the server implemented with `Node.js <https://nodejs.org/>`_ via WebSocket.
-Thus, we call it **SocketPublisher**.
+Thus, we call it **SocketViewer**.
-| Please install the following dependencies if you plan on using SocketPublisher.
+| Please install the following dependencies if you plan on using SocketViewer.

 * `socket.io-client-cpp <https://github.com/shinsumicco/socket.io-client-cpp>`_ : **Please use the custom version of socket.io-client-cpp** released in `https://github.com/shinsumicco/socket.io-client-cpp <https://github.com/shinsumicco/socket.io-client-cpp>`_.